npge/lua-npge/API.md

 BlockSets can be compared with operator `==`.
 Comparison succeeds if blocksets have same sets of sequences and sets of blocks.
+Block names are ignored.
 To compare only sets of sequences use method `sameSequences`.

 ## Configuration